WillemASmit/CIO_Group_6_Design/README.md

 <h2>Material safety and data sheets</h2>

-<p>Here is all of the original MSDS form for each substance that will be on the premises.</p>
+<p>Here are all of the original MSDS forms for each substance that will be on the premises.</p>
 <ul>
 	<li><a href="MSDS/NaOH.pdf">Caustic Soda (Sodium Hydroxide)</a></li>
 	<li><a href="MSDS/Egg.pdf">Egg</a></li>